 - Everyone Swims!
 (PDF) is a partnership to increase access to swimming and water recreation among culturally diverse and low-income families in Seattle and King County.
-Everyone Swims! is part of the Communities Putting Prevention to Work initiative, which addresses obesity prevention and tobacco cessation.
+Everyone Swims! was supported by the Communities Putting Prevention to Work initiative.

 - UW Center for Public Health Nutrition fosters collaborative research that integrates the biomedical, public health and policy aspects of the obesity epidemic.

 - Washington Action for Healthy Kids supports schools and communities in their efforts to be places where students can be physically active and choose healthy foods.

 - Childhood Obesity Prevention Coalition is a Washington statewide coalition of organizations working on policy change to improve our overall environment and access to healthy foods so our children live a healthy, active lifestyle.

 - Statewide Pioneering Healthier Communities (PDF) is part of the Washington State Alliance of YMCAs.
 Through this initiative, the alliance convenes state and community leaders to work together to implement strategies that support healthy living.

 We are present at many community events throughout Washington, bringing information and resources about healthy lifestyles.